ophwug/docs/README.md

   * They sell with a front case for the C3X.
 C3 with front case has long been out of stock.
 * Mr. One: https://oneclone.net/product/kidney-beans-organic/
 * Konik.ai: https://konik.ai/shop/a1-amoled-screen/
 * Find/use any panel that is for the "Huawei Mate 10 Pro".
 Quality will vary.
+Not all screens will work.
+AMOLED version are the ones that are known to work.
+TFT and cheap models may not.
   * You can fill in the unused camera cutout with nail polish 💅.

 ### The Fan Death Case